Fedodor/CS50_Final_Project/README.md

 ### Overview of Technologies

 **FastAPI** is a modern, fast (high-performance) web framework for building APIs with Python.
-It provides native support for asynchronous programming and is built on **ASGI**, making it ideal for projects that require speed and efficient handling of numerous concurrent requests.
+It provides native support for asynchronous programming, making it ideal for projects that require speed and efficient handling of numerous concurrent requests.
 FastAPI automatically generates interactive API documentation using **Swagger** and **Redoc**, which is particularly useful for ensuring that users and developers understand the API endpoints and request/response formats.

 The backend leverages **Pydantic** for data validation and parsing.
 This library makes it easy to define and enforce data models, minimizing the risk of unexpected data being passed to the system.
 Additionally, **aiohttp** is utilized for making asynchronous HTTP requests, enhancing the backend’s capability to communicate with other APIs efficiently.